fb71/areca/areca.demo/src/main/webapp/cms/programming.md

 ## A minimal app

-A minimal application consists of an app class providing the main entry point and a main [Page](https://github.com/fb71/areca/blob/master/areca.ui/src/main/java/areca/ui/pageflow/Page.java).
+A minimal application consists of just an app class with the main entry point and a main [Page](https://github.com/fb71/areca/blob/master/areca.ui/src/main/java/areca/ui/pageflow/Page.java).

 The app class of this demo basically looks like this: